 - Tertiary educational institutions include the University of Calabar and the Cross River State University of Technology both in Calabar, the Ibrahim Babangida College of Agriculture in Obubra and Technical College, Ugep.

 - The weirdest of all cultures.
-Compared to other cultures in the state, in Obudu, Northern Cross River, where the incumbent State Governor hails from, the wedding ceremony is done in the groom’s house instead of the bride’s house.
+Compared to other cultures in Cross River state, in Obudu, where the incumbent State Governor Ben Ayade hails from, the wedding ceremony is done in the groom’s house instead of the bride’s house.

 - Notable people from Calabar include Louis Edet (Nigeria’s first indigenous Inspector General of Police), Etim Henshaw (The Red Devils of Nigeria’s famous football team captain), Margaret Ekpo, Donald Duke, Benedict Ayade, Kate Henshaw Nutall, Florence Ita-Giwa, Victor Ndoma-Egba, Shan George, and others too numerous to mention.